raspberrypilearning/microbit-meteorologist/worksheet.md

 1. The above would set the entire top row of pixels to be off.
 The second row of pixels would have the middle pixel set to the brightest level.

-2. To see the image, you can add a single line, and then \`Flash\` the program.
+1. To see the image, you can add a single line and then `Flash` the program:

 	```python
 	sun = Image('00000:'